loopandlearn/loopfollowdocs/docs/index.md

 * Provides flexible alarm features with a Snooze screen
 * Supports *Loop* and *Trio* OS AID systems and provides remote control features
 * Supports up to 3 loopers – each with their own unique app name
-* Works with your Apple watch
+* Works with your Apple Watch
 * Runs on an iPhone, iPad or a Mac computer

 An example of the main screen for *LoopFollow* is shown in the graphic below: